 The ideal step would be to send a cheque bounce legal notice to the drawer within 30 days from the date of acknowledging the ‘Cheque Return memo’, stating wherein, to make the payment to the payee within 15 days from the date of receipt of such notice by the drawer.

 If the drawer fails to fulfill his/her payment liability, then he/she is punishable under Section 138 cheque bounce.
 The payee can file the complaint in the Court of Judicial Magistrate of First Class or Metropolitan Magistrate (MM).

-The complaint has to be accompanied with an Affidavit by the Payee or the complainant.
-The submitted documents and complaint will be examined by the concerned MM in order to confirm the commission of offence.
-Once commission is made confirmed, then summons will be issued for the hearing at the Summary Trial.
+The complaint has to be accompanied by an Affidavit by the Payee or the complainant.
+The submitted documents and complaints will be examined by the concerned MM in order to confirm the commission of offence.
+Once the commission is made confirmed, then a summons will be issued for the hearing at the Summary Trial.